chapter nine

 As we’ve explored so far, diffusion models can generate strikingly realistic images from random noise by gradually reversing a noising process.
 When conditioned on text prompts, these models become powerful text-to-image generators, capable of creating images that match detailed, open-ended descriptions.
 But there’s a challenge: generating high-resolution images directly with diffusion models is computationally demanding, often requiring tens or hundreds of millions of pixel-level calculations over thousands of steps for every single image.

 How do state-of-the-art text-to-image generators overcome this barrier to produce high-quality results efficiently?
-The answer lies in latent diffusion models (LDMs), introduced by Rombach et al. in 2022.[1]
+The answer lies in latent diffusion models (LDMs), introduced by Rombach et al. in 2022 [1].
 LDMs move the heavy lifting away from the pixel space and into a compact, learned latent space, dramatically reducing both the memory footprint and computational cost of training and generation.

-9.1 What is a latent diffusion model
+9.1 What is a latent diffusion model?

-9.1.1 How variational autoencoders (VAEs) work
+9.1.1 How variational autoencoders work

-9.2 Compress and reconstruct images with VAEs
+9.2 Compressing and reconstructing images with VAEs

-9.2.1 Download the pre-trained VAE
+9.2.1 Downloading the pretrained VAE

 9.3 Text-to-image generation with latent diffusion